ImInDeedABlank/IAU-life-Simulator/ASSET_GUIDE.md

 # Asset Implementation Guide

 ## Overview
-You have Kenney asset packs with 1036 individual tile images.
+We have Kenney asset packs with 1036 individual tile images.
 For a clicking-style game, we're using a **sprite-based building system** rather than a full tile map.

 ## Why Not Use Tiled?